redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 When this argument is not declared, a block repeated at page level is added.

-None of them is required, but when you don't need to specify any attribute, you must make sure you define the section:
+None of them is required, but when you don't need to specify any attribute, you must be sure to define however this section:

 .. code-block:: html+jinja